-- In keeping with the liberal arts tradition, students majoring in strategic communication will gain a broadbased education that emphasizes an understanding of the larger cultural context in which strategic communication occurs. - On a practical level, students will also gain the theoretical foundation and industry-relevant skills to create and produce effective oral, written, and visual communication messages for distribution via a diversity of media, including print, broadcast, and digital platforms. - To achieve these ends, students learn to research, analyze, select, and organize relevant data and information; they learn and apply relevant analytical or theoretical frameworks to professional practices and situations; they critique and evaluate the effectiveness of communication messages; they work collaboratively to achieve desired goals; and they integrate communication technology effectively into all of these efforts. - Further, as the strategic communication major emphasizes the production of socially responsible messages, students learn to appreciate and respect the professional, ethical, and legal standards that govern our field.
+- In keeping with the liberal arts tradition, students majoring in strategic communication will gain a broad-based education that emphasizes an understanding of the larger cultural context in which strategic communication occurs. - On a practical level, students will also gain the theoretical foundation and industry-relevant skills to create and produce effective oral, written, and visual communication messages for distribution via a diversity of media, including print, broadcast, and digital platforms.

-- Major in Strategic Communication, with optional specializations in Public Relations or Advertising (BA) - Minor in Strategic Communication
+- To achieve these ends, students learn to research, analyze, select, and organize relevant data and information; they learn and apply relevant analytical or theoretical frameworks to professional practices and situations; they critique and evaluate the effectiveness of communication messages; they work collaboratively to achieve desired goals; and they integrate communication technology effectively into all of these efforts. - Further, as the strategic communication major emphasizes the production of socially responsible messages, students learn to appreciate and respect the professional, ethical, and legal standards that govern our field.

-- STR128, Promotional Writing I or course equivalent - STR222, Principles of Strategic Communication - STR228, Promotional Writing II - STR251, Design and Production for Strategic Communication - STR324W, Ethics and Case Studies in Strategic Communication
+- Major in Strategic Communication, with optional specializations in Public Relations or Advertising (BA), or Advertising Creative Design - Minor in Strategic Communication

-- STR327, Research Methods for Strategic Communication - STR329, Strategic Media Planning - STR350, Strategic Communication Internship (or STR353) - STR424S, Public Communication Campaigns
+- STR128, Promotional Writing I or course equivalent - STR222, Principles of Strategic Communication - STR228, Promotional Writing II - STR251, Design and Production for Strategic Communication - STR324W, Ethics and Case Studies in Strategic Communication - STR327, Research Methods for Strategic Communication - STR329, Strategic Media Planning - STR424S, Public Communication Campaigns - STR440, Strategic Communication Internship (or STR441)